-Digital Rights Management (DRM) refers to rules eBook vendors put on a user's ability to save, print, or otherwise copy pages from their books.
-DRM may also include a limit on the number of users who can access the book simultaneously.
-Each eBook collection has different DRM rules, look to their help pages to find out.
+Digital Rights Management (DRM) refers to rules media vendors put on a user's ability to save, share, or otherwise copy items from their media collections.
+DRM may also include a limit on the number of users who can access the items simultaneously.
+Each media collection has different DRM rules, look to their help pages to find out.

 Many of the free books online are public domain, including titles published before 1923 and U.S. government documents.